AA25/pokedexGQL/README.md

 ## PokedexGQL
 - This project is a mobile application created using React Native, where users can query pokemon data from a limited sample.
 This data *will be* retured from a GraphQL API server (another project of mine, https://github.com/AA25/GraphQL-API).
-Technologies/Libraries used were React Native, React Native Navigation, ApolloGraphql client, React Native Debugger
+Technologies/Libraries used were React Native, React Native Navigation, ApolloGraphql client, React Native Debugger and React Native AsyncStorage

 ## Cloning and running project for the first time (Only for Android for now)
 - React Native